 In a small series we will introduce young people from around the world who are committed to children´s rights and the objectives of terre des hommes.

-1. Which place in your area is your favourite one?
+1. Which place in your area is your favorite one?

 2. Which profession do you want to exercise later and do you think that you can make this world a better place through your profession?